 Turkey season is coming.
-Now is a great time to start thinking about what broadhead you are going to use on Mr. Tom.
+Now is a great time to consider about what broadhead you are going to use on Mr. Tom.
 There are many options on the market, but few options compare to a Grim Reaper Broadhead.

 One broadhead that has sent many turkeys to the turkey fryer is the Pro Series Whitetail Special from Grim Reaper Broadheads.
 The name implies that this head is designed for deer, but it is just as devastating when it hits the side of a longbeard.
 The Razortip will quickly cut through any turkey and bring them down quickly.